pdphilip/cf-request/README.md

 - If it's a bot
 - Threat Score from Cloudflare

-The User Agent is also parsed to provide additional information about the device, including:
+The User-Agent is also parsed to provide additional information about the device, including:

 - Device Type (mobile, tablet, desktop, tv, etc)
 - Device Brand